 - Solvent Naphtha – More commonly known as mineral spirits, you may have a can of this common paint thinner in the garage.

-- Titanium Oxide – Used as pigment for paints (like ours), “it has UV resistant properties and is therefore used to act as a UV absorber.”
-This makes it great for the marine vinyl on your boat or the leather sofa in your south-facing window, but it is also the main ingredient in sunscreens, cosmetics, and skin care products.
-But it is also used in salad dressings and cake icings to enhance color!
-Ick.
+- Titanium Oxide – Used as pigment for paints (like ours), it has UV resistant properties and is a main ingredient in sunscreens, cosmetics, and skin care products.
+As such, this mineral pigment it great for the marine vinyl on your boat or the leather sofa in your south-facing window.

 It’s likely that you have recently touched, inhaled, and eaten the aforementioned chemicals.
 It’s very unlikely that you would develop cancer as a result of occasionally using Rub ‘n Restore® on your furniture, car or boat interior.

-Our products are low VOC.
-More info here.
+Our colors are low VOC, and Clear Prep+Finish™ is considered medium VOC.
+More info about VOCs is here.

 What can you do to protect yourself from the chemicals in Rub ‘n Restore®?